umhau/umhau.github.io/readme.md

 "content"  : "{{ page.content | strip_html | strip_newlines }}"
 ```

-* find a simple way to add more posts.
+* find a simple way to add more posts: there's lots of small annoyances now, but nothing big.
 * add category for 'procedures' that I do on a regular basis - backing up computers, installing the deps for working with the blog, etc.